-MA is formulated to contain a sufficient amount of collagen degradation activity (CDA) units for the isolation of islets from porcine pancreas^{1,2}.
+MA is formulated to contain a sufficient amount of collagen degradation activity (CDA) units for the isolation of hepatocytes from human liver.
 MA is a highly purified collagenase product and contains negligible quantities other proteolytic activities.
 The product must therefore be supplemented with sufficient neutral protease to successfully release islets from the extracellular matrix.